About the Data

 3-digit scores are also reported for an overall composite score (average of the English, reading, mathematics and science scores), an English language arts (ELA) score (average of the English, reading and writing scores) and a science, technology, engineering and mathematics (STEM) score (average of the mathematics and science scores).

-There are no ACT® Readiness Benchmarks for composite scores.
+There are no ACT® Readiness Benchmarks for the overall composite score.

 Subject Skill Scores